Attendance and Punctuality

 We are Here to Help

 Paget has a network of support and offer advice to our families on any aspect of school life.
-If you wish to speak to Miss Spiers, you can contact her via the telephone.
+If you wish to speak to Mrs Spiers, you can contact her via the telephone.